ago the Eden Valley was buried beneath

 and scoured hills that we see today.

 The first Cumbrians reached the Eden Valley as they followed their prey up to the limits of the ice around 10,000years.
-By about 5,000BC the improving climate brought open forests of birch and pine, followed by denser vegetation of oak, ash, hazel and elm.
+By about 5,000BC Britain had become an island, and the improving climate brought open forests of birch and pine, followed by denser vegetation of oak, ash, hazel and elm.
 This enabled the early Cumbrians of the Middle Stone Age to settle the region as hunters and gathers.
 The prehistoric Cumbrians of the New Stone Age around 3000BC introduced spinning, weaving and pottery, and were the first farmers, cultivators and herders.

 Early in the second millennium BC, as the Stone Age was transforming into the Bronze Age a group of prehistoric herdsmen arrived in the Eden valley by way of the Pennine passes from Yorkshire and Northumbria.
 These settlers known as the Beaker people were responsible for the construction of the great stone circles and monuments.
 The most impressive of these in Cumbria is Long Meg and her daughters at Little Salkeld near Dufton.
 The stone circles served as meeting and trading places, and were located along the trade routes that pass through the Eden valley.
 These early settlers lived along the fellside near what became Dufton village, and from many of their burial mounds located near the village on Brackenber moor have come important 'grave remains'.
 Of particular interest is the ancient Druidical Judgement Seat near Dufton that has recently been archaeologically surveyed.
 DNA evidence suggests that today's Cumbrians have a much closer degree of inherited affinity with those very early settlers than with the people who settled the region at a later time, such as the Celts, Angles, Norse and Normans.